ycrc/ycrc.github.io/docs/ai/miniconda-multigpu.md

 For additional Slurm commands to request resources outside of what is shown below, please see our [Slurm job scheduling](../clusters-at-yale/job-scheduling/index.md) documentation.

-The YCRC recommends using miniconda to create your AI/ML environments, which is available as a [module](../applications/modules.md).
+The YCRC recommends using Miniconda to create your AI/ML environments, which is available as a [module](../applications/modules.md).

-## Single-node vs multi-node usage
+## Single-node vs Multi-node usage

 | Pattern | Description | Recommendation | Reason |
 |-------|-------------|----------------|-----------------------------------|